binkley/homebrewery-files/witch.md

 _**Spell Slots.**_ The Witch Features table shows how many spell slots you have to cast your level 1+ spells.
 You regain all expended slots when you finish a Long Rest.

 _**Prepared Spells of Level 1+.**_ You prepare the list of level 1+ spells that are available for you to cast with this feature.
 To do so, choose three level 1 spells from the Witch spell list.
 The chosen spells must be of a level for which you have spell slots.

-The number of spells on your list increases as you gain Witch levels, as shown in the Prepared Spells column of the Witch Features table.
-Whenever that number increases, choose additional spells from the Witch spell list until the number of spells on your list matches the number on the table.
-The chosen spells must be of a level for which you have spell slots.
-For example, if you&rsquo;re a level 3 Witch, your list of prepared spells can include four spells of levels 1 and 2 in any combination.

 \page